Permaculture Principles in an Urban Permaculture Apartment

 An edge is created where two environments meet.
 It's the most productive place where materials accumulate and are transferred.

-Patterning i.e placing pots in a honeycomb pattern rather than a straight line for more space.
+• Patterning, i.e., placing pots in a honeycomb pattern rather than a straight line for more space.

-Plant selections i.e dwarf or vining varieties
+• Plant selections, i.e., dwarf or vining varieties

 Doing things differently to be more impactful.
 For example:

-Placing plants in the best potential spot according to their growing needs.
+• Plants should be placed in the best potential spot according to their growing needs.

-Using space maximization techniques like verticle gardening.
+• I am using space maximization techniques like verticle gardening.

-6. Use small scale intensive systems
+6. Use small-scale intensive systems

 7. Turn problems into solutions

-This can make a negative occurrence an opportunity, just by changing your perspective.
+This can make a negative occurrence an opportunity just by changing your perspective.

-A permaculture apartment itself is about turning the problem of not having adequate land and sunlight into a home that uses techniques to become regenerative.
+A permaculture apartment is about turning the problem of not having adequate land and sunlight into a home that uses techniques to become regenerative.

 Recommended articles: